Euphronios: Apprenticeship in the workshop of Kachrylion

 Although Kachylion's workshop only produced drinking bowls, and Euphronios continued to work for him into his maturity, simple bowls soon failed to satisfy his artistic impulse.
 He began to paint other vase types, probably working with different potters.
 The Villa Giulia holds two very early pelikes by him.
 Such medium-size vases offered more space for his figural paintings.
 A psykter now in Boston is also counted among his early work, as it strongly resembles the work of Oltos: stiff garment folds, almond-shaped eyes, a small protruding chin and ill-differentiated hands and feet.
 Alternatively, it could be a relatively careless work from a later phase.

 Such problems in assigning Euphronios' works to the different periods of his activity recur for several of his vases.
 Although the general chronology and development of his work is well known, some of his works remain difficult to place precisely.
-For example, a chalice krater in the Antikensammlung Berlin, depicting young men exercising in the palaistra is often counted among his later works due to the vase shape.
-Nonetheless, it seems that in spite of the occurrence of some advanced methods (careful representation of musculature, the use of the relief line), the krater must be dated to an earlier phase, since it borrows some stylistic motifs from black-figure vase painting.
-These motifs include an ivy garland below the mouth, the fairly small image format and the stylistic similarity to the work of Oltos.
+For example, a chalice krater in the Antikensammlung Berlin, depicting young men exercising in the palaistra, is often counted among his later works due to the vase shape.
+Nonetheless, it seems that—in spite of the presence of some advanced methods (e.g. careful representation of musculature, use of the relief line)—the krater must be dated to an earlier phase, since it borrows some stylistic motifs from black-figure vase painting.
+These motifs include an ivy garland below the mouth, the fairly small image format, and the stylistic similarity to the work of Oltos.